 The tipping point for the shift we need is a generation of adults, who unlike any previous generation, completely flip the mission of parenting and educating from “teaching kids what WE think they should learn” to “stewarding how well THEY can learn whatever they want or need to learn”.
 The later includes the former, but COMPLETELY subordinates it.

 We can learn to become learning disabled.
-Cognitively and emotionally, we can learn to develop habitual responses to recurring learning challenges that short-circuit /avoid, or sabotage our learning.
-Though in some cases not as severely, learned learning disabilities harm the lives of a great many more children than innate learning disabilities.
+Cognitively and emotionally, we can learn to develop habitual responses to recurring learning challenges that short-circuit /avoid or sabotage our learning.
+Though in some cases not as severely, learned learning disabilities harm vastly more children than innate learning disabilities.